ankitj05/ReactJS-Hooks/README.md

     2. Conditional side effects
     3. Cleanup the side effects when the component is unmounted.

+### useContext
+    1. Implementation of Context API with single contexts.
+    2. Implementation of Context API with multiple contexts.
+    3. Implementation of useContext Hook which solves the drawbacks of ContextAPI.

 more are coming...
 Keep watching.

 For more content you can checkout my Hashnode Blog @ https://ankitjain.hashnode.dev/